Natalie Clarke

 Where and when?

-After working online due to the pandemic, I am now offering a hybrid approach - some in person sessions, and some online only.
+I offer both in person and online sessions - I have one in-person day per week at my office in London Bridge, and the rest of my sessions are offered online only.
 I offer a mix of morning, afternoon and some early evening slots.
 I do not currently offer any sessions on the weekend.

 Cost?